browniebroke/django-codemod/README.md

 A tool to automatically upgrade Django projects to newer version of the framework by fixing deprecations.

+## Installation

+Install this via pip (or your favourite installer):

+`pip install django-codemod`

 ## Usage

-For example, to fix deprecations removed in Django 4.0:
+To fix deprecations removed in Django 4.0:

 ```bash
 djcodemod --removed-in 4.0 .